Biography

 Elissa Russell

-Elissa Russell (she/her) has worked as a teaching artist, director, and theatre administrator for over a decade.
-Prior to joining San Diego Junior Theatre as Education Director, she spent three years teaching, directing and expanding outreach programming with Theatre Aspen Education in Colorado.
-Elissa has also worked as a teaching artist and administrator at Midland Community Theatre (where she was once a student!), Austin’s ZACH Theatre, and Virginia Repertory Theatre.
-She holds a degree from the University of Texas at Austin with a specialization in Shakespeare, and formerly reviewed theatre for the Austin Chronicle.
-Theatre has always been an essential part of Elissa’s life, and she is grateful to share her passion with the students of San Diego!
-Elissa co-directed Season 75’s production of Roald Dahl’s Matilda The Musical and recently directed Season 76’s production of Diary of a Wimpy Kid.
+Elissa Russell (she/her) is a theatre educator, director, and arts administrator with over fifteen years of experience.
+Elissa has served as Director of Education at San Diego Junior Theatre since 2021, where she oversees educational programming.
+Prior to relocating to Southern California, she spent three years with Theatre Aspen in Colorado, where she taught, directed, and expanded outreach initiatives.
+Her previous work also includes roles as a teaching artist and administrator with Midland Community Theatre (where she was once a student!), Austin’s ZACH Theatre, and Virginia Repertory Theatre.
+Elissa holds a degree from the University of Texas at Austin with a specialization in Shakespeare and previously reviewed theatre for the Austin Chronicle.
+Across her work, she is passionate about expanding access to the arts and cultivating spaces where young people can explore their voices, take creative risks, and use theatre as a tool for social change.
+Elissa co-directed Season 75’s production of Roald Dahl’s Matilda The Musical, directed Season 76’s production of Diary of a Wimpy Kid, Season 77’s production of James and the Giant Peachand Season 78’s production of Annie.

 Directed by Elissa Russell